deneb-viz/deneb-viz.github.io/docs/deeper-concepts/color-schemes.md

 ## Power BI Schemes

-The schemes can be used wherever you might reference a color scheme in a Vega or Vega-Lite scale, e.g.:
+The schemes can be used wherever you might reference a color scheme in a Vega or Vega-Lite scale:

 ```json title=Vega-Lite showLineNumbers
 {